roycehoe/roycehoe/README.md

 What I enjoy about programming

  - 📖Reading good code.
-I love reading code so logical, so succient, so clean, so well organized, it transcends into beautifully written prose.
+I love reading code so logical, so succinct, so clean, so well organized, it transcends into beautifully written prose.
  - ✒️Writing good code, and the journey of striving to write cleaner and cleaner code.
  - ☁️Dreaming solutions, building them, watching them work, and feeling good.
 I speak for most programmers when I say this.
 The feeling of making stuff work is why all of us fell in love with programming in the first place.